Armswithay History, Family Crest & Coats of Arms

 The surname Armswithay was first found in Yorkshire at Hemsworth in the West Riding of Yorkshire.
 At the taking of the Domesday Book survey, initiated by Duke William in the year 1086 after his conquest of England at the Battle of Hastings in the year 1066, Hemsworth was held by Gamel, a Norman noble, who held it from the tenant-in-chief Ilbert de Lacy.
 Conjecturally, the Hemsworth line is descended from this source.
 Alternatively, the name could have been derived from Harmondsworth, a parish in Middlesex.

 This web page shows only a small excerpt of our Armswithay research.
-Another 68 words (5 lines of text) are included under the topic Early Armswithay History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Armswithay History in all our PDF Extended History products and printed products wherever possible.

 Armswithay Spelling Variations